Have you ever desired to become a Certified Residential Plans Examiner?

 Verify proper conductor and conduit sizing and support.

-What do you get when you pass the exam?
+What do you get when you pass the Residential Plan Examiner Exam?

 Bragging rights!
 Well actually you will receive a pass letter the same day right after your exam.
 You will have a certification number assigned to you so that if someone were to search for a certified professional within the ICC website, your name will come up!
 In addition to being a Certified Residential Plans Examiner (Yayyy!) you will receive a wall certification that looks like this…

-Need some practice?
-Why not try our Practice Exam?
+Need practice?
+Try our Residential Plans Examiner Practice Exam?

 Want to test your knowledge of how well you know the code?
 Or maybe just get a feel for the exam?